Estate Planning and Probate Attorneys in Texas

 Absolutely.
 The process is the same as would apply to undue influence above described.

 How do Trusts operate?

-A trust is a legal relationship where property is held for the benefit of another.
-The creator of the Trust (settlor) appoints a Trustee who hold the property for the benefit of a third party (beneficiary).
-Many of our clients in Lubbock, Plainview, Midland, Odessa, Amarillo, Abilene, Georgetown, Cedar Park, Round Rock, and Houston retain the Firm to advise them on the type of trust to be formed and the drafting of the trust instrument.
+A trust is a legal relationship where the property is held for the benefit of another.
+The creator of the Trust (settlor) appoints a Trustee who holds the property for the benefit of a third party (beneficiary).
+Many of our clients retain the Firm to advise them on the type of trust to be formed and the drafting of the trust instrument.
 The trust document provides for the distribution of assets while the owner of the trust (settlor) is alive or after she passes.
-Although a trust is legally distinct from a will, it can be created by the will itself, or constitute a separate document which stand apart from the will.
+Although a trust is legally distinct from a will, it can be created by the will itself, or constitute a separate document that stand apart from the will.

 How is a Trust Different than a Will?

 The Trust can be implemented while the settlor is alive and also provide for the specialized need to beneficiaries such as minor children or individuals with disabilities.

 Can I Revoke a Trust?

 That depends on the type of trust which is formed.
 Irrevocable trusts are set up for the benefit of a third party and cannot be revoked or terminated once formed by the settlor.
 The benefit of irrevocable trusts is to prevent creditors from attaching the assets with respect to a debt that might be owed by the settlor.
 These are known as spendthrift trusts.

 Yes – unless it is set up as a spendthrift trust.
 The settlor always has the right to revoke, terminate, or add new terms to the trust instrument.

 Yes.
 The Trustee is a critical component of the trust as he is responsible for managing the trust and implementing its provisions.